tillmannheigel/github-action-pages/README.md

 # github-action-pages

-In this example project, we figured out how to build, test and deploy a simple frontend application with **GitHub-Actions** to **GitHub-Pages**.
+In this example project, we try to figure out how to build, test and deploy a simple frontend application with **GitHub-Actions** to **GitHub-Pages**.